gabrielmcg/synergy-netlify/soln-overview/ha.md

 ## Load Balancers

 This solution also deploys load balancers in the system to help with container traffic management.
 There are two load balancer VMs – the UCP load balancer and DTR load balancer.
 The playbooks can be configured to deploy one or more worker load balancers depending on the requirements of your applications.
-A typical load balancer architecture for applications running on Docker EE is shown in [\#lbs](#lbs).
+A typical load balancer architecture for applications running on Docker EE is shown in the figure below.
 The playbooks now support load balancers based on VRRP, using `HAproxy` and `keepalived`.
 The solution can be deployed using these loadbalancers, or external load balancers, or no load balancers or the legacy version of standalone load balancers.

  ![ "Load balancer architecture"][media-load-balancers-png]

-**Figure 2.** Load balancer architecture
+**Figure.** Load balancer architecture

-[media-load-balancers-png]:<../media/load-balancers.png> "Figure 2.
+[media-load-balancers-png]:<../media/load-balancers.png> "Figure.
 Load balancer architecture"